Policies

 The editor enables:

-• The "/" command, which allows adding formatted content such as headings, bullet lists, tables, or even specialized elements like policy sections and columns.
+- The "/" command, which allows adding formatted content such as headings, bullet lists, tables, or even specialized elements like policy sections and columns.
 This makes it easy to create polished documents without leaving the platform.

-• The ":" command, which links to existing items in Collections.
+- The ":" command, which links to existing items, including Collections entries, policies, records, incidents and trainings.
 Because these are linked references, if the data source is updated, the change is automatically reflected in all policies where it's used.
 This ensures consistency across all documentation without requiring manual updates.

 Control Mapping